RLabNYC/Rlab_FaceTracking_mkhu/RUNSCRIPT.md

 Be sure to rename Brow_squeeze = **browInnerUp**  This one is already merged!
 But just needs to be a different name so it can work with Apple!!

 In maya, you want to locate these two pairs of blendshapes and merge them.
-In order to merge the two targets correctly you will need to select them both, for example ìmouth_narrow_left and mouth_narrow_rightî and drag the toggles all the way to the right and right click into them and hit merge.
-Once they are merged you need to look for it again and there will only be one name, select it and rename it mouthPucker, it has to be exactly spelled like that.
-Repeat the steps for cheek_balloon_left and cheek_balloon_right.
+In order to merge the two targets correctly you will need to select them both, for example **‚Äúmouth_narrow_left and mouth_narrow_right‚Äù** and drag the toggles all the way to the right and right click into them and hit merge.
+Once they are merged you need to look for it again and there will only be one name, select it and rename it **mouthPucker**, it has to be exactly spelled like that.
+Repeat the steps for **cheek_balloon_left** and **cheek_balloon_right**.

 ![merge targets](https://i.ibb.co/jwNDpVd/Annotation-2020-02-27-125500.png)